cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/introduction.rst

 Converting from V2 APIs
 =======================

-If you are converting code from the :ref:`HTTP RESTful API v2 <http-restful-api-v2>`, the simplest way to convert your code is to use the ``default`` namespace, which is pre-existing in CDAP.
+If you are converting code from the  earlier HTTP RESTful API v2, the simplest way to convert your code is to use the ``default`` namespace, which is pre-existing in CDAP.
 Example::